tsduck/tsduck/sample/grafana/README.md

 - `grafana-cleanup.sh`: Cleanup and delete the demo environment.
 - `setenv.sh`: A script to source in bash, which defines the environment variables to access the InfluxDB instance from the `tsp` plugin `influx`.
+  Defining these environment variables is not mandatory.
+It is just an easy way to avoid retyping all access parameters to access the InfluxDB server in each command.

 After setup, Grafana and InfluxDB can be managed from a browser at: